 1. Kneeling Hip-Flexor and Hamstring

 With your feet hip-width apart step your right foot forward into a kneeling position (90 degree angle, hip to knee).
 Keep your posture straight and your head facing straight in front of you.
 Finally, gently press your left hip forward to deepen the stretch.
 Repeat on the other leg, hold the stretch for at least 30 seconds.

 2. Standing Quad

 Hold onto something for balance (i.e. wall, pole or railing).
 Begin the stretch by standing with your toes and hips pointed forward and your feet together.
 Bend your left knee and grab your left foot with your left hand.
 Make sure that you knees are touching, your back is straight, and your hips are pressed forward.
 For a deeper stretch, press your foot into your hand, meanwhile keeping your hand firm resisting the pressure.
 Hold for at least 30 seconds and repeat on the other side.

 Find a sturdy wall and stand with your chest facing the wall.
 Extend your arms out at chest height and grasp the wall gently.
 Take the ball of your left foot and press it on the wall, with your right foot remaining fall on the floor press your body forward until you feel a stretch in your calf.
 Hold for at least 30 seconds and switch sides.

-Training plans are provided as guides for beginner and intermediate runners to run their best 10K.
-The goal of these or any training plans are to get an athlete to the starting line in their best shape, and healthy.
 Before beginning or adjusting any exercise plan, you should consult your medical professional for guidance.
 Please always train with caution, listen to your body, and use your best judgement in exercising.
 We can’t wait to see you on race day.

-Click here to download the training plan.
+Click here to download the pace chart.